-The women of Litchfield were robbed of their power long before they got there.
+The women of Litchfield Prison in Orange Is The New Black were robbed of their power long before they got there.
 Piper, with her courtyard pulpit plea for self-respect in Season 3 of OITNB, is the new inspirational speaker on women’s empowerment.
 Granted, she’s got a lot to gain monetarily from convincing her fellow inmates to go along with her stinky panty plot.

 Self-respect is power – the power of confidence.
-Sure, Piper’s way of getting a little self-respect is a sneaky backhand power over the men she plans to entice with the “eau de parfum of vag sweat.”
+Sure, Piper’s way of getting a little self-respect is a sneaky backhand power.
+That is, over the men she plans to entice with the “eau de parfum of vag sweat.”
 Some women have no other choice.

-No one ends up in prison, or commits a reckless crime, if they’ve had help developing some real self-respect.
+No one ends up in prison or commits a reckless crime if they’ve had help developing some real self-respect.
 It’s usually quite the opposite.
-Humiliation.
-Which, for some, has landed them in Litchfield because of a desperate act.
+A life of humiliation.
+Which, for some, has landed them in Litchfield Prison, in Orange Is The New Black because of a desperate act.

 Take the sad cases of Norma Romano (Annie Golden) and Ching Chong Chang (Lori Tan Chinn).
 Norma gets power in prison for her supposed hexing or healing powers.
 A good witch or a bad witch, no one knows for sure.

 But, it’s power over her self-hate that’s important.
 A way of gaining a following stolen from the would-be guru who battered and tore Norma down.
 Until, after years of abuse, she killed him.
 An act full of rage that was meant to free her of the hate she had always turned against herself.